QuantCrimAtLeeds/PredictCode/readme.md

 - [Example Jupyter notebooks](examples) showing the different algorithms in action, together with discussion of the literature and implementation details.
 - [Notebooks](notebooks) giving more technical details
+- [Evaluation](evaluation) gives details about different evaluation/comparison methods
+  for comparing predictions.
+(ToDo: Link to academic paper once finished.)
 - [Documentation](https://quantcrimatleeds.github.io/PredictCode/) extracted from the doc strings in the Python code.
+(ToDo: Rebuild, as hasn't been compiled in ages).

 ## GUI mode

-Current very much a work in progress.
+Currently a work in progress.
 Can be run without installation via:

     python -m open_cp

 ## Install

-Currently a work in progress.
-The notebooks can be run without installation.
+Most notebooks can be run without installation.
+To install,

+    python setup.py install